riz-adnan/RoadWise/README.md

 - **Optimal Route Calculation**: Automatically generate the best road route between key points.
 - **Cost Estimation**: Get an estimated cost for the road based on the selected route.
 - **AI Integration (Upcoming)**: Future versions will include machine learning algorithms to automatically detect road and restricted points.
-- **Scalable Deployment**: Built with production-scale deployment in mind.

 ## 🛠️ Technologies Used